-I recently helped setup an Exadata X2-8 Database Machine with the latest version of OEM Cloud Countrol (22.214.171.124).
+I recently helped set up an Exadata X2-8 Database Machine with the latest version of OEM Cloud Countrol (188.8.131.52).
 A few documents do exist for this process – the most useful of which are the Exadata Discovery Cookbook and the Setup Automation Kit.
-However I found a few inconsistencies and problems; I think the existing documents I found were written on older versions of OEM and older versions of the tools.
-Also there are some additional steps for older Exadatas which didn’t apply to my case.
+However, I found a few inconsistencies and problems; I think the existing documents I found were written on older versions of OEM and older versions of the tools.
+Also, there are some additional steps for older Exadatas which didn’t apply to my case.

 Announcing the IOUG Big Data Special Interest Group (SIG)!

-We have the SIG meeting at Oracle Open World — come join us with you morning coffee.
-Nothing better than starting your Big morning with Big Data talks!
+We have the SIG meeting at Oracle Open World.
+Come join us with your morning coffee!
+There’s nothing better than starting your Big morning with Big Data talks!
 Yes — we actually managed to get the room at this busy times at OOW thanks to IOUG.

 What: IOUG Big Data SIG Meeting